Whimsy Stick

 Bungee line snaps at the attachment

-In fact, the bungee stores elastic energy.
+The bungee stores elastic energy.
 When the dog locks on and shakes, the stored energy snaps back at the handler or breaks the line at the lure attachment point.
-So this is both a safety issue for the handler and a session-ending gear failure.
-By contrast, static line eliminates both problems.
+That’s both a safety issue for the handler and a session-ending gear failure.
+Static line eliminates both problems.

 Failure mode 03